antoinecomp/moodbot/README.md

 <h2> Running the app </h2>

 Don't forget to build your model first with `python train_init.py`.

-<h3>Run the app locally</h3>

-If you fancy to test it locally you have to run both the client and the server.
+You have to run both the client and the server.
-You may run in two terminals in your project directory :
+You may then run in two terminals in your project directory the following command :

  - `python app.py` which launch the client.
  - `python -m rasa_core.server -d models/dialogue/ -u models/nlu/default/moodnlu/ --debug -o out.log --cors *` which launch the server.